 - Volume discounts available

-- Free registered agent service with business formation
+- Free resident agent service with business formation

 - Lots of upsells